JohanStenboeg/SwimmingMan/README.md

 Swimming Man
 A minigame i'm working on as a school Projekt.

-OBS.
-NO COMMENTS YET
-(as im still figureing out what exactly is going on :P )
+The goal atm is to either reach 5000 points or 20 coins.
+Coins spawn at random in random ammount and points are gathered as the game

 Getting Started
 To run this you'll need Intellij.

 Prerequisites
 Simply download everything and run.

-Give examples

-Running the tests
-Currently no tests to run

-Break down into end to end tests

-Deployment
-Add additional notes about how to deploy this on a live system
+You need to change the asset filepaths tho, as they link to my folders atm.

 Built With
 Maven - Dependency Management
 Contributing

 Versioning
+All changes and different versions are on github free for anyone to watch.

 Authors
 Johan Stenbøg